What We Offer

 - Direct access to a range of Microsoft technical and training experts

-- Comprehensive cost management through Power BI integration
+- Up-front cost estimates and ongoing cost management through Power BI integration

 - Easy and inexpensive access to testing environments and resources

 - Virtual Machines – Provision Windows and Linux virtual machines

 - Storage – Durable, highly available, and massively scalable cloud storage

 - Archive Storage – For storing rarely accessed data

 - Azure Files – Serverless managed files shares